jcolinhill/pyilc/README.md

 ```
 ILC_bias_tol: b_tol
 ```
-If unspecified, this is set to 0.01.
+If unspecified, this is set by default to 0.01.

 #### HILC
-For HILC, the following needs to be included in the input file
+For harmonic ILC (HILC), the following needs to be included in the input file

 ```
 wavelet_type: 'TopHatHarmonic'
 BinSize: 20
 ```
-BinSize is **one integer** which specifies the width in $\ell$-space of ($\Delta_\ell$) of the bins on which the HILC is calculated.
-(Functionality for more general bins will perhaps be included in a later release; however this can be easily modified in pyilc/input.py if a user needs, by modifying the specification of `ILCInfo.ell_bins`)
+BinSize is **one integer** which specifies the width in $\ell$-space (i.e., $\Delta_\ell$) of the bins on which the HILC is calculated.
+(Functionality for more general bins will perhaps be included in a later release; however this can be easily modified in pyilc/input.py if a user needs, by modifying the specification of `ILCInfo.ell_bins`.)

 ### Specifying the components to preserve and deproject